General guidelines covering the Internship Programme of the United Nations Interregional Crime and Justice Research Institute (UNICRI)

 Fax: +39-011-63 13 368

-The intern will be assigned to the direct supervision of an UNICRI Professional Officer, who will assist him/her under the overall guidance of the Director, and the Deputy Director.
+The intern will be assigned to the direct supervision of a UNICRI staff member under the overall guidance of the Director.

 - Working hours